 - Cowash only

-As you can see, some of this does align with aspects of the book.
+Some of this aligns with aspects of the book.
 Yet, it leaves out parts of the book that felt highly emphasized, too – like botanical ingredients.
 It also seems to add some things (like plopping) that don’t actually come from the curly girl method book.
-Also, the book doesn’t make any exceptions for water-soluble vs non-water soluble silicones.
+Also, the book doesn’t discuss water-soluble vs non-water soluble silicones.
 It just says to avoid silicones altogether.

 “Curly girl method” is a bit like “kleenex” and “q-tips”